2K12 Kub: Bosnia and Yugoslavia

 One Mi-17 was shot down by a Kub on May 28, 1995, killing the Bosniak Minister Irfan Ljubijankić, and 6 other crew and passengers.

 During the Kosovo War in 1999, on the first night of the war (March 24/25), a Yugoslav Air Force MiG-29 flown by Maj.
 Predrag Milutinović was downed by a Kub battery in a friendly fire incident, while approaching Niš Airport after an unsuccessful engagement with NATO aircraft.

 The Yugoslav Air Defence had 22 2K12 Kub batteries.
 Using shoot and scoot tactics, the self-propelled ground system demonstrated a good survivability with only three radars lost in the face of nearly four-hundred AGM-88 shots.
 As comparison the fixed S-75 and S-125 sites suffered losses to around 66 to 80 percent.
 According to the then-commander of Air force and air defense General Spasoje Smiljanić, during the 78 day campaign, 2K12 Kub had 46 shooting with 70 missiles.

-Syrian War
+Syrian Civil War

 On April 14, 2018, American, British, and French forces launched 103 air-to-surface and cruise missiles targeting sites in Syria.
-According to the Russian military, twenty-one Kub missiles launched in response allegedly destroyed eleven incoming missiles, However, the American Department of Defense stated no Allied missiles were shot down.
+According to the Russian military, twenty-one Kub missiles launched in response allegedly destroyed eleven incoming missiles, However, the American Department of Defense claimed no Allied missiles were shot down.

 Yemen Civil War

 South Yemen formerly operated these systems in the South Yemeni air defense forces.
 Later, United Yemen purchased a large number of these systems in the 1990s and they entered service with the Yemeni air defense forces in 1999.

 On 6 June 2019, Houthi forces successfully shot down a USAF MQ-9.
-CENTCOM officials blamed the shoot down on a Houthi-operated 2K12 Kub system.
+CENTCOM officials blamed the shoot down on a Houthi-operated and domestically made Fater-1 missile – a SAM system upgraded from a Soviet 2K12 Kub air defence system.

+War in Ukraine

+Ukraine retired its Kub batteries in the early 2000s to focus on the more modern Buk systems, but with the outbreak of the Russo-Ukrainian war in 2014, Ukraine's Aerotekhnika company begun repairing some of the 89 Kub units in storage and modernize them to the Kub M3/2D standard.
+According to Ukrainian media, two units were operational in 2021, while the Pentagon estimated that only one was operational prior to the Russian invasion in 2022.

+On 17 March 2023, the Slovak government approved the transfer of two Kub missile launchers, one Kub radar, spare parts, 52 pieces of 3M9ME missiles and 148 pieces of 3M9M3E missiles to Ukraine.

+On 10 May 2023, the President of Czech Republic, Petr Pavel, has announced that his country will send two "2K12 Kub' missile systems to Ukraine with a "relatively large number" of missiles.
+On late August 2023, photos of Czech 2K12M2 Kub-M2 systems in Ukrainian service appeared on social media.